Diffusion Models: A Comprehensive Survey of Methods and Applications: Connections with Other Generative Models

 The generator $G$ aims to generate new examples and implicitly model the data distribution.
 The discriminator $D$ is usually a binary classifier that is used to identify generated examples from true examples with maximally possible accuracy.
 The optimization process ends at a saddle point that produces a minimum about the generator and a maximum about the discriminator.
 Namely, the goal of GAN optimization is to achieve Nash equilibrium \cite{ratliff2013characterization}.
 At that point, the generator can be considered that it has captured the accurate distribution of real examples.

 One of the issues of GAN is the instability in the training process, which is mainly caused by the non-overlapping between the distribution of input data and that of the generated data.
 One solution is to inject noise into the discriminator input for widening the support of both the generator and discriminator distributions.
 Taking advantage of the flexible diffusion model, Wang et al. (2022) \cite{wang2022diffusion} inject noise to the discriminator with an adaptive noise schedule determined by a diffusion model.
 On the other hand, GAN can facilitate sampling speed of diffusion models.
 Xiao et al. (2021) \cite{xiao2021tackling} show that slow sampling is caused by the Gaussian assumption in the denoising step, which is justified only for small step sizes.
 As such, each denoising step is modeled by a conditional GAN, allowing larger step size.
+To ensure the diffusion model captures authentic manifold structures in the data distribution, SADM \citep{yang2024structure} advocates adversarial training of the diffusion generator against a novel structure discriminator in a minimax game, distinguishing real manifold structures from the generated ones.